 The heart of Moscow is the Kremlin and Red Square.

 Red Square used to be a lively marketplace.
 Krasnaya (Red) is the Old Russian word for beautiful.
-We will pause in Red Square to review its dark and glorious moments in Russian history.
+Pause in Red Square to review its dark and glorious moments in Russian history.

-We will view famous landmarks including the Savior Tower, the Kremlin walls, GUM department store, the State Historical museum, Lenin’s mausoleum, and we will walk through the famous St. Basil’s Cathedral.
+View famous landmarks including the Savior Tower, the Kremlin walls, GUM department store, the State Historical museum, Lenin’s mausoleum, and St. Basil’s Cathedral.

 Ivan the Terrible ordered the construction of St. Basil’s Cathedral on Red Square.
 He chose two architects, Barma and Postnik, to create this now famous Russian Orthodox church.
 According to legend, Ivan blinded both of them so they couldn’t create a similar masterpiece anywhere else.
 During Joseph Stalin’s rule, Saint Basil’s was in danger of being destroyed to make room for larger demonstrations and marches on Red Square.

-Then you will take a short drive to visit Vorobyovy Gory (Sparrow Hills) where a breathtaking panoramic view of the city and Moscow University awaits you.
+Then take a short drive to visit Vorobyovy Gory (Sparrow Hills) where a breathtaking panoramic view of the city and Moscow University awaits you.